wearefrank/ladybug/README.md

 Clone the following projects to your Git folder or any other folder of your choice:

-- https://github.com/ibissource/ibis-ladybug (backend code) (the project you are currently looking at)
+- https://github.com/wearefrank/ladybug (backend code) (the project you are currently looking at)
-- https://github.com/ibissource/ladybug-frontend (frontend code, not needed when making backend changes)
+- https://github.com/wearefrank/ladybug-frontend (frontend code, not needed when making backend changes)
-- https://github.com/ibissource/ibis-ladybug-test-webapp (webapp to test Ladybug)
+- https://github.com/wearefrank/ladybug-test-webapp (webapp to test Ladybug)
-- https://github.com/ibissource/frank-runner (building and running the test webapp with Ladybug)
+- https://github.com/wearefrank/frank-runner (building and running the test webapp with Ladybug)
-- https://github.com/ibissource/iaf (in case you want to test your Ladybug changes with the Frank!Framework)
+- https://github.com/frankframework/frankframework (in case you want to test your Ladybug changes with the Frank!Framework)

-Create skip-replace-inject.txt in the ibis-ladybug folder (see pom.xml for more info).
+Create skip-replace-inject.txt in the ibis-ladybug folder.
+You do not have to give it any contents.
+If you want to understand the purpose of this file, then see `pom.xml`.

 Backend development
 -------------------